paresh-bhagat/My-Blog-Space/README.md

 ## Frontend

-* HTML
-* CSS
-* Javascript
-* Bootstrap is used.
-Bootstrap is a popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
+* Bootstrap is a popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
+* Java Server Pages (JSP) is a server-side programming technology that enables the creation of dynamic, platform-independent method for building Web-based applications.

 ## Backend